 Relievers do only one helpful thing in one's lungs: They open the airways for a while by causing smooth muscle to relax.
 They do not do anything to stop the lung inflammation that is the root cause of asthma, and for which inhalation of a steroidal substance has been the primary treatment worldwide.
 I had discovered that I cannot manage asthma well with relievers alone ("not surprising", I hear you say), and began to wonder if there was any escape from using steroidal substance as preventer.

-In December 2014, I put beclomethasone to the test one more time.
+In December 2014, I put beclomethasone to the test one more time (the third time).
 I used it again faithfully and with no other medicines.
 (I also did not chew any gum, because there are anecdotes that gum can cause blackouts.)
 Within a week, I was getting the familiar, eerie sense of an impending blackout.
 Conclusion: steroidal preventer does not go well with my physiological make-up.
 Luckily, aspirin helps me a lot instead.

 Diary of 12/12/2014: Being back on steroidal, I'm finding the predictors of blackouts returning - perhaps use of steroid for preventing asthma can exacerbate a tendency to have low blood pressure, with unpleasant consequences (see below.)

 What follows below is the 'old' blog.
 Its message has been confirmed three times: The sensation that precedes blacking out has come back each time I resumed use of beclomethasone, and complete blackouts occurred when I persisted in using it.